2 dead after plane crashes onto highway near Naples, Florida, and bursts into flames

 "Had a plane just land RIGHT in front of us on I-75," the witness said after posting the video on social media.

+King told the Associated Press that the airport dispatched fire trucks with special foam to the crash site.
+Three of the people on the plane were taken from the wreckage alive.
+It's not clear what their conditions are.

-Southbound lanes on Interstate 75 were closed at mile marker 111, and northbound lanes are closed at the 105-mile markers, the sheriff's office said.
+Southbound lanes on Interstate 75 were closed at mile marker 111, and northbound lanes are closed at the 105-mile marker, the sheriff's office said.
 The department is helping with traffic and closures.

 The FAA and National Transportation Safety Board will investigate, the FAA said.
+The first NTSB investigator arrived at the crash site Friday afternoon, the Associated Press said, with more expected to arrive on Saturday.
+A preliminary report about the crash will be shared in about 30 days, federal authorities said.

 for more features.